-At 31st March 2021 the Council had a 14.29% shareholding in Ubico Limited, a local authority owned company which (from 2015/16) has seven members, providing environmental services to the shareholder Councils.
+At 31st March 2023 the Council had a 12.5% shareholding in Ubico Limited, a local authority owned company which has eight members, providing environmental services to the shareholder Councils.
 Since the Council has no control or joint control or significant influence over the company, there is no requirement to produce consolidated group accounts.